firebase/firebase-tools/src/frameworks/docs/sveltekit.md

 ## Deployment

 If you wish to deploy an entirely static site, install and configure `@sveltejs/adapter-static`.
+The static files will be hosted entirely on Firebase Hosting, no Cloud Functions required.

 If you have a mix of static and server-rendered pages, it is not necessary to install a special deployment adapter.
 Leave the default configuration of `@sveltejs/adapter-auto`.
+The necessary Cloud Functions will be created and deployed.

 Run `firebase deploy` to build and deploy your SvelteKit app.